Kevin Tan offers practical advice for academic mentors interested in joining the Community-Academic Scholars program

 Those faculty interested in the program may also receive assistance matching with a community partner to jointly develop a project by completing the project matching assistance form.

-During the information session, Prof. Tan also discussed how to develop projects with community partners, create meaningful opportunities for the community-academic scholars, enhance the community mentor/student partnership, and be a strong academic mentor.
+Prof. Tan also discusses how to develop projects with community partners, create meaningful opportunities for the community-academic scholars, enhance the community mentor/student partnership, and be a strong academic mentor.